 The visitor visa fee is paid by the domestic helper.
 However, if the visitor visa is needed because a flight that the employer has arranged has been cancelled or rescheduled, it would be an appreciated gesture of goodwill for the employer to pay or share the cost of the visa fee.

-If the domestic helper has secured a new job and her visa application has been submitted to Immigration, she is allowed to continue to stay in Hong Kong temporarily until the next steps of visa processing.
+If the domestic helper has secured a new job and their visa application has already been submitted to the Immigration Department, they are allowed to continue to stay in Hong Kong temporarily until the next steps of visa processing.